Sunil Weeramantry: Writing

 Weeramantry is also a chess author; with Ed Eusebi he co-authored Best Lessons of a Chess Coach by Random House (1993).
 This book was extensively re-written and expanded with new content and published as Best Lessons of a Chess Coach - Extended Edition by Mongoose Press (2020).
 Great Moves: Learning Chess Through History, (Mongoose Press, 2017) is another work he has co-authored along with Alan Abrams and Robert McLellan.
 The book, for middle school students through adults, teaches chess concepts in context with chess history and world history.

 Honors

+For his work in scholastic chess, Sunil Weeramantry received the Meritorious Service Award from US Chess in 1986 and 2004, and the Scholastic Service Award in 1998.
+In 2005, Weeramantry was named Chess Educator of the Year by the University of Texas at Dallas In 2022, Sunil received the USCF’s Distinguished Service Award.

-FM Sunil Weeramantry National Blitz Tournament of State Champions, an annual national-championship chess tournament run by US Chess, was named in his honor in 2020.
+The FM Sunil Weeramantry National Blitz Tournament of State Champions, an annual national-championship chess tournament run by US Chess, was named in his honor in 2020.